hackforla/website/CONTRIBUTING.md

 ##### **iv.
 Complete pull request (4): Include images (if available)**

-in the gif example [near the top  of this part (2.7.b)](#27b-complete-pull-request-on-hack-for-la-website-repo), you will see 2 images get dragged into the text box and added within the `<details>/<summary>` tags like so:
+in the gif example [near the top  of this part within the gif of completing pull request #2131](#31-how-to-make-a-pull-request), you will see 2 images get dragged into the text box and added within the `<details>/<summary>` tags like so:

 ```
 ### Screenshots of Proposed Changes Of The Website  (if any, please do not screen shot code changes)